etingof/snmpsim/README.txt

 In other words, Simulator first tries to take community name and destination and source addresses into account.
-If that does not match to any existing file, the next probe would use community name and destination address.
+If that does not match any existing file, the next probe would use community name and destination address.
 The last resort is to probe files by just community name, as described in previous chapters.

 Transport ID is an OID that identifies transport endpoint (e.g. protocol, address and port).
 It is reported by the Simulator on startup for each endpoint it is listening on.

+When mapping source-address into a file, the following transformation rules apply:

+UDP/IPv4:
+  192.168.1.1               -> 192.168.1.1
+UDP/IPv6:
+  fe80::12e:410f:40d1:2d13' -> fe80__12e_410f_40d1_2d13
+UNIX local domain sockets:
+  /tmp/snmpsim.socket       -> _tmp_snmpsim.socket

 For example, to make Simulator reporting from particular file to a Manager at 192.168.1.10 whenever community name "public" is used and